 The species was listed as Vulnerable (VU) by the IUCN Red List of Threatened Species in 2019 (Stuart et al. 2019).
 Harvest of specimens for local food consumption and to supply the domestic and international pet trade poses a serious threat to the survival of wild populations of P. cocincinus.
-Besides, the use of the species in the traditional medicine (eggs soaked in rice wine) (Nguyen et al. 2018a; Annex I, Fig. 5D) and the trade in derivatives of this species (UNEP-WCMC 2020) have been reported.
-Harvest of wild water dragons for food consumption is a common issue and has been documented from local food markets and restaurants from nearly all range states except of Thailand (e.g. Duckworth et al. 1999; Lee et al. 2004; Nguyen et al. 2018a; Stuart et al. 2006; Ziegler 2002).
+Besides, the use of the species in the traditional medicine (eggs soaked in rice wine) (Nguyen et al. 2018a; Annex I, Fig. 5D) and the trade in derivatives of this species (CITES Trade Database 2021) have been reported.
+Harvest of wild water dragons for food consumption is a common issue and has been documented from local food markets and restaurants from nearly all range States except Thailand (e.g. Duckworth et al. 1999; Lee et al. 2004; Nguyen et al. 2018a; Stuart et al. 2006; Ziegler 2002).

-Due to their attractive appearance and interesting way of life, water dragons have been coveted objects in the national and especially the international pet trade for decades (Nguyen et al. 2018a; Werning 2010).
+Due to their attractive appearance and interesting lifestyle, water dragons have been coveted objects in the national and especially the international pet trade for decades (Gewiss et al. 2020; Nguyen et al. 2018a; Werning 2010).
 According to the recorded trade numbers, overharvesting is considered the major threat to the survival of the species in the wild (Nguyen et al. 2018a; Stuart et al. 2019, see also 6.2 and 6.4).
-Although the species can be bred in captivity without any major difficulties, the harvest of wild specimen is still more convenient and cheaper, explaining why most internationally traded water dragons still originate from wild populations rather than from captive breeding facilities (Gewiss et al. 2020; Nguyen et al. 2018a; UNEP-WCMC 2020;
+Although the species can be bred in captivity without any major difficulties, the harvest of wild specimens is still more convenient and cheaper, explaining why most internationally traded water dragons still originate from wild populations rather than from captive breeding facilities (Gewiss et al. 2020; Nguyen et al. 2018a; USFWS LEMIS 2018).

-USFWS LEMIS).
 According to Gewiss et al. (2020) and Nguyen et al. (2018a) the trade in P. cocincinus is assumed to be unsustainable and to have a negative impact on wild populations in Viet Nam.

 In addition to harvest, habitat loss and degradation threatens wild populations of P. cocincinus throughout its distribution range (Stuart et al. 2019, see also chapter 4.1).
 Considering the level of deforestation and environmental pollution in Southeast Asia and the close association of water dragons to freshwater streams in densely vegetated evergreen forests, the impact of habitat loss has to be considered a serious threat (see also 4.1 for more details).
-The impact of habitat degradation on wild P. cocincinus populations through timber logging, cultivation, tourism and coal mining has been reported from Viet Nam (Gewiss et al. 2020; Nguyen et al. 2018a).
+The impacts of habitat degradation on wild P. cocincinus populations through timber logging, cultivation, tourism and coal mining have been reported from Viet Nam (Gewiss et al. 2020; Nguyen et al. 2018a) and Cambodia (CITES MA of Cambodia in litt. to the European Commission, 2021).